SENx17/accessJSON/README.md

-# Learn how to access a JSON file and show it to html
+# Learn how to access a JSON file and show it to frontend